Storyblok Raises $80M Series C - Read News

 2. Perpetual licences: One-time licence fees

-Within these 2 groups, pricing can also be based on multiple factors, such as:
+Within these 2 groups, pricing can also be based on multiple factors.
+These could include consumption-based pricing, feature-based pricing, and so on.

 Perhaps the most important thing to consider here, is to find a plan that is the closest to your current needs.
 Some providers offer a wider range of plans, while others limit it to just a few options.
 Obviously, you don’t want to pay for services that you do not need in the foreseeable future.
 You should also consider how easy it is to scale as you grow.
 Having more options can make scaling and growth much easier on your budget.